wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 So one unfortunate day in 2020, my PFSense router completely crapped out.
 I don't remember why, and I must not have put a huge amount of effort into fixing it.
 I didn't want to maintain a custom, non-integrated solution anymore.
 I had heard about Ubiquiti from some friends who were Ubiquiti resellers and decided to give it a go.
 I didn't want the filthy non-rack mounted Security Gateway, so I bought a Pro and hooked it up to one of their 24 port switches, and then each part of my house that needed an outlet got an 8 port switch.

+I also ran out of storage and was looking for options for larger cases or devices.
+As with the Ubiquiti network, I wanted something integrated, so I ended up with the Synology 3617xs.
+This thing is probably far more overkill than I ever needed, but it provided all the storage I needed (with two additional storage arrays available to connect through Infiniband), as well as compute for "prod" services.
+This thing still runs to this day, with 0 issues, and storage is easy to manage.

-Compute wise, I bought a whole bunch of Dell R210 ii servers.
+"dev" compute wise, I bought a whole bunch of Dell R210 ii servers.
 Technically, I bought Riverbed devices, reflashed the BIOS back to Dell, and went from there.
 Again, AliExpress saved the day by providing all the small pieces I needed to get it going again.

 I'd started working as a Cyber Tech Lead, and so I used this on and off for projects.
 The biggest thing was maintaining uptime for Plex - I had a partner in the house and we didn't use the TV aerial, so I had to fix it the moment it broke.